 4. Homemade lunches versus packaged boxed lunches

 Making your own is simple and much cheaper than resorting the pre-packaged lunches.
 Purchase whole-wheat crackers, real cheese, and fresh deli ham or turkey, and package in your favorite lunch container and you’ll have your own “momable”.

 5. Make your own snacks

 I remember when I was a kid, and fruit roll-ups were the new, tasty treat to have for snack and lunches.
 They were fun and delicious—certainly NOT nutritious.
-Whipping up homemade ones takes hardly any time, and the oven does the rest!
+Whipping up homemade fruit roll ups takes hardly any effort, and the oven does most of the work.
 Using fruit gives you natural sweetness.
 Another inexpensive and kid-favorite snack you can make at home?
 Spinach Balls.
 Don’t let the name sacre you away this recipe is so cheesy and delicious!

 6. Leftovers versus unhealthy cafeteria food

 My philosophy is cook once, eat twice!
 If you’re having pasta for dinner, knowingly make a little extra for lunches the next day.
-You can do the same with items on the grill, soups, etc. A $10 to $14 thermos container will be your favorite accessory for “thermos Thursdays.”
-Just because your child’s school has “hot lunch” on the menu doesn’t mean it’s nutritious.
+You can do the same with items on the grill, soups, etc. A $10 to $14 thermos container will be your favorite lunchbox accessory.

 7. Homemade pizzas versus greasy cafeteria pizza